-Triple talaq: India's top court to rule on Islamic practice of instant divorce
+Triple talaq: India's top court bans Islamic practice of instant divorce

 - The controversial Islamic practice of triple talaq allows men to divorce wives instantly

-- India's Supreme Court will decide Friday if the practice should be banned
+- The five-judge bench did not unanimously ban the practice, with only three judges ruling it was unconstitutional

-New Delhi (CNN)India's Supreme Court decided Thursday to defer decision on the controversial Islamic divorce practice known as "triple talaq."
+New Delhi (CNN)India's Supreme Court banned the controversial Islamic divorce practice known as "triple talaq" in a landmark ruling announced Tuesday.

 The practice, that stretches back over a thousand years, allows a husband to divorce his wife by simply saying the Arabic word for divorce, talaq, three times.

+The five-judge bench did not unanimously ban the practice, which Balaji Srinivasan, one of the lawyers on the case, called "disappointing."
+Instead, three judges ruled that it was unconstitutional, while the minority issued a dissenting judgment that said it should be up to parliament to pass legislation officially banning the practice.

+"The majority decision is that triple talaq is banned in law," said Srinivasan.
+"From now on in India, the law is that there is no practice of triple talaq which is held to be valid."

-India's Supreme Court has convened a special summer session to hear the much-anticipated case -- alongside others of constitutional importance -- in May, when the court is normally in recess.
-It would otherwise take years to hear these cases, said the Chief Justice, according to local media.
+The Supreme Court had convened a special summer session to hear the much-anticipated case -- alongside others of constitutional importance -- in May, when it is normally in recess.
+It would otherwise take years to hear these cases, said the Chief Justice, according to local media

+"We welcome the judgment completely," said Noorjehan, who goes by one name, co-founder of the Indian Muslim Women's Movement, also known as the Bharatiya Muslim Mahila Andolan (BMMA).

+"It's been 10 years of a struggle on the 8 percent of the population, so that's a big respite, and a big relief."

-A verdict could have come as early as Friday, but the Supreme Court announced Thursday it was reserving judgment in the contentious court case.
+A verdict could have come as early as May, but the Supreme deferred its judgment in the contentious court case.

-"In a case of this magnitude, they will take time to decide," said Balaji Srinivasan, one of the lawyers on the petition representing a woman who was divorced via triple talaq.

-Zakia Soman, an activist and one of the petitioners on the case, said it had taken a lot of hard work to bring the issue to this level.

-"That it has reached the highest body has created a lot of hope that we will get justice.
-In the past, this was not even possible," said Soman.

-India has the world's second-largest Muslim population, but, unlike other countries with significant Muslim populations such as Pakistan, Bangladesh and Indonesia, has has yet to outlaw triple talaq.
+India has the world's second-largest Muslim population, but, unlike other countries with significant Muslim populations such as Pakistan, Bangladesh and Indonesia, has yet to officially pass legislation outlawing triple talaq.

 No legal recourse

-The controversy around talaq stems from how it is practiced.
+The controversy around talaq stems from how it is practiced in modern day societies.
+According to Islamic belief, it should be a deliberate and thoughtful practice, carried out over the course of several weeks.

-Men give the command without warning, uprooting a woman's life.
+Yet, in its practice, men give the command without warning, uprooting a woman's life.

 Often it is said in a fit of anger.
 Sometimes, it's delivered through the cold medium of a Whatsapp message.